Covivo/mobicoop/README.md

 ### About mobicoop

-Carpools apps available on a territory and allows connection between carpoolers making the same trip daily or punctually.
+Carpool apps available on a territory, allows connection between carpoolers making the same trip daily or punctually.

 For more informations, check their readme: